Tuning the Fiat 500.

 Fiat 500 Wheel modifications.

 The benefits of alloy wheels include a lower unsprung weight and more efficient brake cooling.
 The downside to large alloy wheels on your 500 is that you alter your effective final drive ratio and this will have a detrimental effect on acceleration and performance.
-Although some people have gone larger we would stick to a 17 inch rim size as the maximum, the 1.2 will not be too happy with bigger and wider wheels though due to the lack of power and you should really stick with 16's.
+Although some people have gone larger we would stick to a 16 inch rim size as the maximum, the 1.2 will not be too happy with bigger and wider wheels though due to the lack of power and 17's may rub on the wishbone if you're not careful.

 For more information on Tuning your car please join us in our friendly forum where you can discuss Fiat 500 tuning options in more detail with our resident Fiat 500 owners.
 It would also be worth reading our unbiased Fiat tuning articles to get a full grasp of the benefits and drawbacks of each modification.